 - Check integration capabilities with your CRM before committing

-- Ask vendors about their AI model accuracy specifically for automotive intent
+- Ask vendors about AI model accuracy specifically for automotive intent

-- Verify they support your language if you serve non-English speakers
+- Verify multilingual support if you serve diverse communities

-- Cheap platforms often produce responses that feel robotic and hurt your brand perception
+- Cheap platforms often produce robotic responses that damage brand perception

 - Some platforms charge per conversation - understand pricing structure before scaling

-- Avoid platforms with lengthy setup processes if you want to launch within 2-3 weeks
+- Avoid platforms requiring lengthy setup if you need to launch within 2-3 weeks

 Build Your Knowledge Base and Training Data

-Your chatbot is only as smart as the information you feed it.
-Compile your dealership's FAQs, inventory details, financing options, service hours, policies, and brand information into a structured format.
-If someone asks about a specific car, the bot should know current pricing, mileage, features, and availability.
-Include historical customer conversations if possible - this helps the AI understand intent patterns and common objections.
-You should also document edge cases: what happens when inventory runs out, how to handle trade-in valuations, or when a customer gets frustrated.
-A 300-400 vehicle inventory dealership typically needs 2-4 hours to populate initial data.
+Your chatbot's intelligence depends entirely on the information you provide.
+Compile dealership FAQs, current inventory details, financing options, service information, policies, and brand messaging into structured formats.
+When customers ask about specific vehicles, the bot should know pricing, features, availability, and comparable options.
+Include historical customer conversations when possible - this helps AI understand intent patterns and common objections.
+Document edge cases: inventory depletion responses, trade-in valuation processes, or frustrated customer scenarios.
+Typical 300-vehicle inventory dealerships need 3-5 hours for initial data population.

-- Use your top sales reps' responses as templates for natural, persuasive bot language
+- Use your top sales reps' language as templates for natural, persuasive bot responses

-- Keep financing information current - rates change monthly
+- Keep financing information current - rates and incentives change frequently

-- Include local information like directions, parking, service center hours
+- Include local information like directions, parking details, service center hours

-- Add personality quirks that match your dealership's voice (formal, casual, friendly)
+- Add personality elements that match your dealership's communication style

-- Outdated inventory data will frustrate customers and waste their time - set a refresh schedule
+- Outdated inventory data frustrates customers and wastes opportunities - establish refresh schedules

-- Don't include overly technical jargon - customers rarely use industry-specific terms
+- Avoid technical jargon - customers rarely use industry-specific terminology

-- Avoid making promises about discounts or terms the bot can't verify
+- Don't promise discounts or terms the bot cannot verify independently

 Integrate With Your CRM and Lead Management System

-- Map bot data fields to your CRM fields exactly - mismatches create duplicate work
+- Map bot data fields to CRM fields exactly - mismatches create duplicate work

-- Create automated follow-up sequences for leads captured after-hours
+- Create automated follow-up sequences for after-hours lead capture

-- Use lead scoring to prioritize hot prospects (ready to buy soon) vs. browsers
+- Implement lead scoring to prioritize hot prospects versus casual browsers

-- Test the integration with 10-20 test leads before going live
+- Test integration thoroughly with 15-25 sample leads before launch

-- Bad CRM integration wastes the entire chatbot investment - don't skip testing
+- Poor CRM integration negates chatbot investment completely - prioritize thorough testing

-- If leads aren't showing up in your CRM, your sales team will ignore the system
+- If leads don't appear in CRM promptly, sales teams will ignore the system

 Design Natural Conversation Flows for Key Scenarios